What is Cloudy Pad ?

 See per cloud providers estimations:

-Cost optimization
+Cost optimizations

 Some general recommandations to avoid unnecessary costs